-When you receive Jesus Christ as your Lord and Saviour, your salvation is secured with the precious blood of Jesus and you become free from sins and its consequences – eternal death.
-No more condemnation.
+Through accepting Jesus Christ as your Savior, salvation is secured by the precious blood of Jesus, and one is freed from sin and its eternal consequences.

 “There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.
 (2) For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.”